ION Military Division Chair: John Langer, The Aerospace Corporation

 Multi-GNSS Receivers for Military Applications

 Recent technology developments have explored the combination of military GPS signals with foreign GNSS and commercial GPS signals.
 The complementary benefits of multi-GNSS include improved accuracy, integrity, availability, frequency diversity, and continued operations in GPS degraded environments.
 Military applications require considerations for signal assurance and security.
-Efforts entailing concept development, analyses, modeling and simulation, and/or demonstrations.
-The future of military multi- GNSS receivers – from the perspective of military receivers which track and use military signals from multiple GNSSs as well as the perspective of military receivers which combine both military and civil signals from multiple GNSSs (to include GPS P(Y)-code plus GPS L5-codes or GPS P(Y)-code plus WAAS L1 C/A-codes).
+Efforts entail concept development, analyses, modeling and simulation, and/or demonstrations.
+The future of military multi-GNSS receivers includes those which track and use military signals from multiple GNSSs as well as those which combine both military and civil signals from multiple GNSSs.
+This session is also interested in exploring the use and integration of additional terrestrial or space-based cooperative signals for timing, ranging, or augmentation with military multi-GNSS receivers.

 Navigating in Challenged Environments (e.g., Urban, Indoor and Sub-Surface Navigation)